Tool Introduction

 - Q: What input formats are supported?
 A: This tool is an information query tool and does not accept any user input parameters or formats.
 You only need to visit the page to directly view the standard size data of B series paper.

 - Q: How are B series paper sizes defined?
-A: B series paper sizes are standards stipulated by the International Organization for Standardization (ISO 216).
+A: B series paper sizes are standards specified by the International Organization for Standardization (ISO 216).
 Their design is based on the A series, but the area of B0 is √2 times (approximately 1.414 square meters) that of 1 square meter, not A0's 1 square meter.
 The aspect ratio of B series paper also remains 1:√2 (approximately 1:1.414), and the area of each B(n) size is half the area of the B(n-1) size.

 Notes